 When you’re isolating yourself and struggling for an idea, your internal monologue can become a little overly critical.
 Talk to a colleague, a friend, or even just a pet.
 It can help to have someone to bounce ideas off, help you expand on concepts, or give you positive encouragement.
 Even just hearing your ideas spoken aloud can give you more clarity on the matter at hand.

 Hopefully some of the above will get the cogs turning when it comes to your social media calendar ideas.
-But if you’re also looking for a great place to plan your content, then ContentCal is definitely worth a whirl.
+But if you’re also looking for a social media scheduler to plan and publish your content, then ContentCal is definitely worth a whirl.
 Sign up for a free account here